crafter2d/crafter2d/readme.txt

 Windows
 From the command prompt launch gen.bat file with the target IDE you want to use.
-Valid options are: cb-gcc (Code::Blocks), vs2005 and vs2008 for the Visual Studio 2005 and 2008 IDE's (express editions are also supported).
+Valid options are: cb-gcc (Code::Blocks), vs2005, vs2008 and vs2010 for the Visual Studio IDE's (express editions are also supported).

 Linux
 From the console launch gen.sh with a target.
 Currently only the